mourelatos-lab/TERA-Seq_manuscript/README.md

 # TERA-Seq analysis and methods
-This repository contains all the main tools and scripts needed to reproduce analysis used in publication **TERA-Seq: True end-to-end sequencing of native RNA molecules for comprehensive transcriptome characterization** (Ibrahim, F., Oppelt, J., Maragkakis, M. and Mourelatos, Z., YEAR, JOURNAL, DOI: XXX).
+This repository contains all the main tools and scripts needed to reproduce analysis used in publication **TERA-Seq: True end-to-end sequencing of native RNA molecules for transcriptome characterization** (Ibrahim, F., Oppelt, J., Maragkakis, M. and Mourelatos, Z., YEAR, JOURNAL, DOI: XXX).

+**fast5** (basecalled, untrimmed) files can be found in [`samples`](samples/README.md) directory.

 This repository will be archived as soon as the publication is accepted to keep the code in the same *version* as in the time of publication.

 ## General information

-The analysis was tested on Ubuntu 16.04 LTS, 16 threads, 32 GB RAM, xxx GB HDD.
+The analysis was tested on Ubuntu 16.04 LTS, 16 threads, 32 GB RAM, 2 TB HDD.
 The only exception is `STAR` indexing and mapping which needs ~32GB RAM for human-sized genome.
 If you need to run `STAR` on a machine with lower amount of RAM, you can add `--genomeSAsparseD 2` (or higher value) to `STAR` genome indexings to decrease RAM requirements for at a cost of speed reduction.

 ## Requirements